 Q. Are locks on stair doors required to be hard-wired locks which unlock upon power failure?

-A. Traditionally, fail-safe hard-wired locks have been used for stairwell reentry applications, but neither of the model codes specifically require fail-safe locks, or require locks on stair doors to unlock upon loss of power.
+A. Traditionally, fail-safe hard-wired locks have been used for stairwell reentry applications, but neither of the model codes specifically require fail-safe locks, or require locks on stair doors to unlock upon loss of power (a code change proposal for the 2024 model codes may change this).
 If there was another way to safely and reliably unlock stair doors, the model codes do not prohibit it, but the AHJ may have some questions or may determine that the product is not acceptable.
-The locks would have to be capable of remote release – either from the fire alarm system or the fire command center.
+The locks would have to be capable of remote release – either from the fire alarm system or the fire command center depending on which code has been adopted.

 Q. Is the stair discharge door also required to unlock remotely?